emsesp/docs/Home.md

 <!-- tabs:start -->

-#### **September 2021**
+#### **December 2021**

-We're still busy with version 3 and plan to keep extending with more support for devices.
-Some of the things on the todo list are
+We're still busy with adding new features to version 3.
+The next 3.4 will have a faster Web experience.
+A few things on the enhancement list are:

 - extended support for Heat Pumps
 - Localized WebUI (NL, DE, US)